zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 With this investment we gained a new identity: the CSDT team (Central Systems and Data Tools team).
 This was the period I most enjoyed while working at Meta, and probably of my whole career up to this point.

+## Numbers

+We ended up having 16+ different teams add their own reports to the Platform and once we release Live Reports (which I'll talk about in another article) we ended up having hundreds of reports leveraging this same technology.

+Overall, when writing this article this technology had already been responsible for an estimated $75M+ savings calculated given the time we saved our users from having to produce these reports manually as before.

 ## CSDT

-As a direct consequence of out inital work (remember: 3 engineers and 1 manager) we were able to start a new Organization called CSDT within Meta (Central Systems and Data Tools team).
+As a direct consequence of out initial work (remember: 3 engineers and 1 manager) we were able to start a new Organization called CSDT within Meta (Central Systems and Data Tools team).

+{% include figure.html url="/assets/imgs/meta/csdt.jpg" description="CSDT team swag backpack" %}